Fieldwork Notes 2015-2016

 I visited all the sacred sites in Qingyang 青羊 district that were important in the late Qing-Republican period, and are still present (some even active) today: the two mosques 皇城清真寺 and 鼓楼清真寺, the Protestant church 上翔街礼拜堂, the Catholic church 平安桥天主堂, the Daoist temples 二仙庵 and 娘娘廟, and the Buddhist temples 文殊院, 爱道堂, and 金沙庵.
 I took photos of those sites, interviewed their devotees and religious personnel, and also collected data the sites themselves, the Sichuan Provincial Library, city archives, and the library of the Sichuan University.

-This was just a preliminary survey, in preparation of a second trip (to be done later this year) that will be devoted to unpack dynamics of the inter-religious networks in the district.
+This was just a preliminary survey, in preparation of a later trip (to be done in the end of 2019 or sometime in 2020) that will be devoted to unpack dynamics of the inter-religious networks in the district.
 I will look at the situation in the Republican period but also at the status quo today.

-Fieldwork Photos – ‘Religious Diversity/Inter-Religious Networks in Qingyang District’【March 2019】
+Fieldwork Photos – ‘Religious Diversity/Inter-Religious Networks in Qingyang District’